kllevin/westfield_scally/README.md

 # Linting

-To ensure a consistent authored code base and to keep things clean and readable WFC uses the [`scss-lint` tool](https://github.com/causes/scss-lint).
+To ensure a consistent authored code base and to keep things clean and readable WS uses the [`scss-lint` tool](https://github.com/causes/scss-lint).

 ## Installation and usage